Shahrullo/GAN/dcgan/README.md

 ### Generator

 In Generator the input will be our noise vector *z.
 And the output will be a $tanh$ output with size 32x32 which is the size of SVHN images.

+* The first layer is a fully connected layer which is reshaped into a deep and narrow layer, something like 4x4x512.
+* Batch normalization and a leaky ReLU activation.
+* Next is a series of [transpose convolutional layers](https://pytorch.org/docs/stable/generated/torch.nn.ConvTranspose2d.html#torch.nn.ConvTranspose2d), where typically halve the depth and double the width and height of the previous layer.
+* And, apply batch normalization and ReLU to all but the last of these hidden layers.
+Where it will be just applied a tanh activation.

 ![Generator](https://github.com/Shahrullo/GAN/blob/main/dcgan/assets/conv_generator.png)